Ray-007-cell/sql-data-warehouse-project/README.md

 ```
 ---

-## 🛡️ License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and share this project with proper attribution.

 ## 🌟 About Me

+## 🌟 About Me

 Hi there!
 I'm **Manish Deora**, also known as **Ray-007-cell**.
-I’m an IT professional and passionate YouTuber on a mission to share knowledge and make working with data enjoyable and engaging!
+I’m a **B.Tech. student** with a strong interest in **Data Analytics, SQL, Data Engineering, and Data Warehousing**.
+I’m passionate about learning data technologies, building practical projects, and developing my skills through hands-on experience.